Marie-Pierre Kœnig

-Marie Joseph Pierre François Kœnig (Note: /fr/) or Koenig (10 October 1898 – 2 September 1970) was a French general during World War II during which he commanded a Free French Brigade at the Battle of Bir Hakeim in North Africa in 1942.
-He started a political career after the war and was posthumously elevated to the dignity of Marshal of France in 1984.
+Marie Joseph Pierre François Kœnig (Note: /fr/) (also Pierre Kœnig or Koenig; 10 October 1898 – 2 September 1970) was a French general who most notably commanded a Free French brigade at the Battle of Bir Hakeim in North Africa in 1942.
+The battle was a heroic show of strength, as the Free French held their position for 2 weeks and 2 days despite being outnumbered ten to one.

+After the war he was made military governor of the French occupation zone in Germany (19451949) before starting a political career.
+He served twice as Minister of National Defence and the Armed Forces in the 1950s.
+He was posthumously elevated to the position of Marshal of France in 1984, being the last titleholder to date.

 Early life

 Marie-Pierre Kœnig was born on 10 October 1898, in Caen, Calvados, France.
 His parents were from the Alsace region.

 Military career

 World War I

 Kœnig fought in the French Army during World War I and served with distinction.
 He obtained his baccalaureate and enlisted in 1917.
 He served in the 36th Infantry Regiment.
 He was designated as an aspirant in February 1918 and joined his unit at the front.
 Decorated with the Médaille militaire, he was promoted to sous-lieutenant on 3 September 1918.